The Isoperimetric Inequality for Compact Rank One Symmetric Spaces and Beyond: Klartag's Generalisation of Gromov-Milman Isoperimetric Inequality on Riemannian Manifolds

-Let $0\leq \kappa_1,\kappa_2\leq 1$ be given.
-Since $M$ is compact, there exist $A_i$ which realise the seperation distance with respect to $\kappa_i$ for $i=1,2$.
-According to Theorem \ref{klartag}, there exists a partition of $M$ into $1$-needles $(I,\nu)$ such that for almost every needle, we have:
+be given.
+Since $M$ is compact, there exist $U_i$ which realize the separation distance (with respect to $\kappa_i$) for $i=1,2$.
+According to Theorem \ref{klartag}, there exists a partition of $M$ into needle candidates such that for almost every needle candidate $\nu$ we have: